zotroneneis/zotroneneis.github.io/_posts/2018-08-12-blog-post-day-22-to-24.md

 ## Creating our own context manager

-Let's say we want to create a ```Letter``` class in our Cleon Bery universe that functions as a context manager.
+Let's say we want to create a ```Letter``` class in our Magical Universe that functions as a context manager.
 This would allows us to create a function called ```write_letter()``` that opens a letter object and writes text to it.
 So in the end we want to be able to use:

 ```python
 with Letter('lettername.txt', 'w') as letter: